enso-org/enso/docs/distribution/nightly.md

 ## Triggering the Build

-The build may be triggered on two possible events:
+The build can be triggered by two possible events:

 - automatically, at 4am UTC after each working day (that is, on Tuesday to Saturday),